KAIA KATER

 What does “General Admission” mean?

-This is a General Admission event, which typically means all theater seats are removed from the floor to create an open, flexible space, with cocktail tables and barstools added for a more relaxed atmosphere.
-For this performance, floor seating may or may not be removed — the final setup will depend on audience size and production logistics.
-Theater seating in the balcony will remain in place and is available on a first-come, first-served basis.
+For General Admission events, all theater seats are removed from the floor to create an open space, with cocktail tables and barstools added for a more relaxed atmosphere.
+The number of tables and stools varies depending on the show and are available on a first-come, first-served basis.
+Theater seating in the balcony will remain in place and is also first come, first serve.

 If you require a seat or need accessibility accommodations, just let us know — we’re happy to help.
 You can reach us at info@vinhillmusic.com.